BrendanDindial/toronto-bikershare-tracker/README.md

 ## Why this project exists

-Anyone who's walked ten minutes to a bike share station only to find it empty (or full, if you're trying to dock) knows the problem.
-This app pulls Toronto's official live station data and puts it in front of the user in under a second — searchable, filterable by neighbourhood, and refreshing itself every 30 seconds so the numbers on screen are never stale.
+Anyone who's walked to a bike share station only to find it empty (or full, if you're trying to dock) knows the problem.
+This app pulls Toronto's official live station data and puts it in front of the user in under a second.
+It is searchable, filterable by neighborhood, and refreshing itself every 30 seconds so the numbers on screen are always accurate.

 It also tracks **e-bike availability separately from regular bikes** — a detail a lot of simpler trackers skip.
 As e-bikes have become a bigger part